kodeah/p3Server/README.md

 This application is intended to be executed parallel to a running MPD or VLC instance.

-At the moment, there is only an [Android Client](https://gitlab.com/kodeah/p3AndroidClient) available.
+At the moment, there is only an Android client available([gitlab](https://gitlab.com/kodeah/p3AndroidClient)/[github](https://github.com/kodeah/p3AndroidClient)).
 However, you can use any HTTP client (httpie, curl, ...) to talk to the web interface (see below).
 Also feel free to write your own clients.
 I plan to release a desktop client as well soon.

 # = Build / Installation =